 If you plan to start your popcorn business from home, then all you need to do is create your business website, and register your business on eCommerce marketplaces online.
 This will drive traffic and sales.

-In the case you prefer a brick and mortar store, then here’s what you should do.
+In case you prefer a brick-and-mortar store, then here’s what you should do.

 There are several factors to consider when selecting a location, and the right choice can greatly impact your business's success.
 Here are some key factors to keep in mind when choosing a location for your popcorn business: